mnxenakis/NaVCh_Scaling/README.md

     $sel writepdb <PDB_code>_clean_H_ori.pdb

     # Save the geom center of the structure in the geom_center.dat file
+    # We need the mol center of the clean, protonated, and oriented structure to initiate the HOLE routine
     set file [open "geom_center.dat" w]
     puts $file [ geom_center $sel ]
     close $file